aebergl/MatSurv/README.md

 * `NoWarnings`: A true/false value which, if true, no warnings are printed if subjects are removed. (default: false)

-* 'MedianLess': By default 'x < median' is used for median cut, but if false 'x > median' is used instead, only affect the results when there is an odd number of samples (default: true)
+* `MedianLess`: By default 'x < median' is used for median cut, but if false 'x > median' is used instead, only affect the results when there is an odd number of samples (default: true)